technoyoda/technoyoda.github.io/_posts/2025-08-06-ai-is-the-user.md

 ## What would we need to have a fully autonomous AI S/W Engineer?

-I fundamentally believe that if there will ever be an "AGI", then it would mean that it literally writes all it's own source code.
-It would manage it's own versioning and it would also own it's own operations.
+I fundamentally believe that if there will ever be an "AGI", then it would mean that it literally writes/manages/operates all it's own source code.
 It would be a self sustaining system that needs the humans for enacting some decisions in the world but it would wholy and solely manage it's own upgrade/maintenance and even it's own source code.
-Currently we live in a world where don't have anything that runs fully autonomously.
-Something that talks to you and is fully in control of it's own systems and the systems it's running.

 <br>